District 30 residents click here to register!

 Marriott Lincolnshire Theatre (K-8)

 Students will leave Maple School after 8:30am and return before 12:25pm for a performance suitable for all ages!
-Although the performance and price are to be announced at a later date, the theater-in-the-round is always entertaining and includes a question/answer session with the actors after the show.
+The theater-in-the-round is always entertaining and includes a question/answer session with the actors after the show.
+If/When the Marriott Theatre schedules a show for this summer, we will communicate dates, times, and fees at that time.
 Chaperones are welcome, will need to cover the cost of the ticket.
-Please email email@example.com if you are interested in being a chaperone.
+Please email firstname.lastname@example.org if you are interested in being a chaperone.

 Frequently Asked Questions